February 16, 2025

 Coming Soon…

-Monday, January 29th
+Monday, January 27th

-Tuesday, January 30th
+Tuesday, January 28th

-• Reflections Ice Cream for participants (during school/from the PTA)
+• PTA Reflections Ice Cream Social

 • Guyot Special Class: Art